Naming of medicines

 We only evaluate proposals for medicinal product names based on an actual application.

-For further information, please contact the Danish Health and Medicines Authority's Regulatory Unit.
+For further information, please contact the Danish Medicines Agency's Regulatory Unit.